 The Policy applies to TAM investment portfolios with the exception of discrete wholesale mandates, where the voting policy is agreed within the mandate.

 TAM’s Proxy Voting Policy is to assess and vote all proxies for every resolution in respect of holdings beneficially owned by TAM entities.
 TAM’s decision to assess and vote all proxies in whom it has discretion to vote represents a serious commitment to encouraging these global companies to be accountable for their actions and to uphold good corporate governance.

 Resolutions assessed as contentious are referred to the Chief Investment Officer (CIO) for consideration on the exercise of the vote.
 In determining how to vote on behalf of clients on contentious resolutions, the CIO will make an assessment, utilising information from a number of sources.
 These include comments and voting recommendations obtained from TAM’s investment analyst responsible for analysing the related security, market information and if required reports from independent corporate governance advisers.

 TAM also takes into consideration best practice standards of corporate governance when considering the voting decision and reviews its processes on an ongoing basis.
 Resolutions not considered as contentious are voted in accordance with Management recommendations.

 A record/register will be kept of the voting decision in each case, and of the reasons for each decision (including abstentions).
 TAM will make available to clients a summary of its proxy voting statistics on an annual basis.

-Recent Proxies cast by TAM can be viewed by selecting Talaria Asset Management in the drop-down link here.
+Recent Proxies cast by TAM can be viewed here.

 TAM employees are under an obligation to be aware of the potential for conflicts of interest with respect to voting proxies on behalf of clients.
 Any conflict queries are to be discussed with the Compliance Officer.